ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 the checkout, type the master password and try again.

 So let's add some code.
 Right click on the 'myproject' folder in the left column and choose new > python file.
-Name it `run-motor`.
+Name it `run_motor`.
 PyCharm will ask if you want to add it to Git.
 That's nice!
 Of course we want that.

 Now add the following code: